smartcontractkit/external-adapters-js/bootstrap/README.md

 - `CACHE_ENABLED`: Optional bool, defaults to `false`.
 Set to `true` to enable the cache.
 - `CACHE_TYPE`: Optional string, defaults to `local`.
 Available options: `local|redis`
+- `CACHE_KEY_GROUP`: Optional string, defaults to UUID of the adapter.
+Set to specific group ID to group the cached data, for this adapter, with other instances in the same group.
+Applicable only in remote cache scenarios, where multiple adapter instances share the cache.
 - `CACHE_KEY_IGNORED_PROPS`: Optional list of keys to ignore while deriving the cache key, delimited by `,`.
 The key set will be added to the default ignored keys: `['id', 'maxAge']`.

 ## Local cache